abdirahmanali5/flixster_project/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+My roomate Abdi helped me and I helped him get through the code a lot